 4. Set Up Your Cooling System

 If you haven’t yet installed an air conditioner, now is the time to do it!
 Come summer, everyone and their neighbour will be waiting in line for a house call from the local service company.
-But spring is a relative dry spell, meaning you can have the system installed on your time.
+But spring is a relatively dry spell, meaning you can have the system installed on your time.